 Financial instruments which potentially subject the Company to credit risk include trade accounts receivable.
 Trade accounts receivable consist of uncollateralized receivables from domestic and internationally based customers.
-For the years ended December 31, 2012, 2011 and 2010, no one customer accounted for 10% or more of the total revenue or 10% or more of the total accounts receivable balance at the end of the respective period.
+For the years ended December 31, 2012, 2011 and 2010, no one customer accounted for 10% or more of the total accounts receivable balance at the end of the respective period.